dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

    .. literalinclude:: lcaotddft_Na8/tdc.py

-The created ``wfw.ulm`` file contains the time-dependent wave functions `C_{\mu n}(t)` that define the state of the system at each time.
+The created ``wf.ulm`` file contains the time-dependent wave functions `C_{\mu n}(t)` that define the state of the system at each time.
 We can use the file to replay the time propagation: